panfilo0113/code-challenge/README.md

 ## Submission

-Candidates should submit their solution by creating a **private repository** on GitHub and inviting the hiring team to access it.
+Candidates should submit their solution by creating a **private repository** on GitHub and inviting the hiring team to access it, then emailing the hiring team with a link to the repository.

 The submission should include all the necessary files and instructions on how to run the code.
 A Dockerfile has been provided to assist with the setup of the environment.
 Candidates are free to adjust the Dockerfile or use a different method provided instructions a clear on how to run the solution.